 To meet current regulatory requirements, NB Power is required to update its PSA on a periodic basis.
 As part of that scope of work, all potential external hazards and their combinations were re-examined.
-In response to the CNSC Integrated Action Plan [4] three particular hazards; earthquakes; tsunami; and, high winds were reassessed using latest methodologies and knowledge.
-PSA methodologies were adjusted as necessary in response to those assessments.
-The latest PSA updates were completed in stages with the final work being completed and submitted to the CNSC in mid-2016.
+In response to the CNSC Integrated Action Plan [4] three particular hazards; earthquakes, tsunami and high winds were reassessed using latest methodologies and knowledge.
+PSA methodologies were adjusted as necessary in response to those assessments as well as evolution in regulatory guidance, standards and industry practices.
+Since the original PSA, two versions were submitted, the latest updates being completed in stages with the final work completed and submitted to the CNSC in 2021.
 This report provides a summary of the results of the PSA in addition to how it was carried out.